tailrecursion/ring-edn/README.markdown

 #=> {:hello :barnabas}%
 ```

+You can also run the test suite with `lein test`.

 ## Acknowledgment(s)

 Thanks to [Mark McGranaghan](http://markmcgranaghan.com/) for his work on Ring and [ring-json-params](https://github.com/mmcgrana/ring-json-params) on which this project was based.